fmr-sesc/FMRCompanion_C/README.md

 git commit -am "Some commit message"
 ```

 After this is done all submodule references are updated accordingly referencing the newest version of the submodules.
+Note that using make to build a new px4 firmware will trigger git to checkout all subrepositorys according to the specified commit. **Hence every bevore a firmware is build all changes have to be added acording to the instructions above before running make so that the changes are included in the new firmware.**

 ### PX4 Firmware